 The discovery rule requires careful legal analysis.
 Claiming it is not automatic, and courts scrutinize whether a plaintiff really had no way to know earlier.
 If you suspect your injury may have a delayed discovery component, talk to an attorney immediately so the correct deadline can be calculated before you lose the right to file.

-Minors and the Statute of Limitations
+How Does the Statute of Limitations Apply to Minors?

 Missouri law provides important protection for injured children.
 If the person injured was under 21 years old at the time of the injury, the statute of limitations does not begin to run until they reach age 21.
 From that birthday, the normal limitations period applies.